hansemannn/titanium-firebase-cloud-messaging/README.md

 ### Updates to the Manifest

-Merge the following keys to the `<android>` section of the tiapp.xml in order to use GCM.
+Merge the following keys to the `<android>` section of the tiapp.xml in order to use GCM (not needed for FCM).

 ```xml
 <android xmlns:android="http://schemas.android.com/apk/res/android">